Affiliate links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the Audio-Technica ATH-M30x?

 In this price bracket, you have a few options, including the even more spartan Audio-Technica ATH-M20x, with a cheaper build, fewer folding components, and similar design.
-Of course, there’s the big brother ATH-M40x, which costs under $100 USD with a “flatter” frequency response.
+You’ll only fork out $49 at Amazon for the M20x though.
+Of course, there’s the big brother ATH-M40x, which costs $119 at Amazon with a “flatter” frequency response.
 If you’re more concerned with finding something neutral-leaning for close listening or tracking, rather than perfect accuracy, the lightweight AKG K371 is definitely worth your time.
+AKG’s headset costs $157.97 at Amazon.

 The Sony MDR-7506 isn’t the most comfortable headset out there, but it does the trick and it’s been an industry standard for about three decades.
+You’ll pay about as much for Sony’s headphones as you will for the ATH-M40x ($79 at Sweetwater).
 The Sennheiser HD 280 Pro feels equally plastic, but possibly more robust than the ATH M30x.
+For Sennheiser’s headphones, you’ll pay a reasonable $79.95 at Amazon.
 If you want something more refined and don’t mind majorly upping the budget, the Beyerdynamic DT 700 PRO X kind of does everything—you can track with it and mix in a pinch, and the velour ear cups feel much more comfortable over long sessions.
+This is the most expensive option at $249 at Amazon.

-Maybe you want something studio style in sound, but not actual monitoring headphones.
-At around the same price you can grab a set of in-ear monitors like the TIN HiFi T2.
+Maybe you want something studio-style in sound, but not actual monitoring headphones.
+At around the same price, you can grab a set of in-ear monitors like the TIN HiFi T2.
 If you like to listen back to your recordings, or others on the go, the T2 is small and wired with a nice neutral frequency response.
+For $52.98 at Amazon, you’ll have a hard time finding a better set of in-ears.

 Frequently asked questions about the Audio-Technica ATH-M30x